 # Book an appointment with a doctor or nurse

-If you need to see a GP or nurse during your studies, the medical centre has a free and confidential NHS GP service.
-There are eight doctors, both male and female, and a team of qualified nurses who are here to help you with your medical concerns.
+If you need to see a doctor or nurse during your studies, the Coventry University medical centre is a free and confidential NHS GP service.
+There are a diverse mix of qualified doctors and nurses who are here to help you with your medical concerns.

 # Make sure you are registered with the GP service

-You will need to register with the GP service first before you can book an appointment.
+You will need to register with a GP service before you can book an appointment to see a doctor or nurse.

 # Book an appointment

-- Log in to Patient Access and book online.
+- Log in to Patient Access and book online (opens new window).

 - Call reception on 024 7659 2012 and tell them that you are a student.

-- Go to the medical centre reception (on the 2nd floor of the Hub).
+- Go to the medical centre reception (on the 2nd floor of the Hub, accessed from the Jordan Well entrance).

-Tip If you are too ill to come to the medical centre and would like to request a home visit or telephone consultation with the GP, this can be arranged in some circumstances (depending on the GPs availability).
-To do this, call the medical centre reception on [024 7659 2012](tel:024 7659 2012).
+If you are too unwell to come to the medical centre and would like to request a home visit or telephone consultation with the GP, this can be arranged in some circumstances (depending on the GPs availability).
+To do this, call the medical centre reception on 024 7659 2012.

 # Get ‘Out of Hours’ medical help